 The Two Mohammad Taxi Drivers

-The first Mohammad pulls over with a passenger already inside but takes you in anyway for the next ride.
-He drops off the older man at Downtown supermarket, and he comes back with two giant lollipops, which he gives you one lollipop and you gladly take it because it is rude not to take a gift.
+The first Mohammad pulls over with a passenger already inside but takes you in any way for the next ride.
+He drops off the older man at the Downtown supermarket, and he comes back with two giant lollipops, which he gives you one lollipop and you gladly take it because it is rude not to take a gift.
 When people offer—you say yes.
 Perhaps that’s another lesson on humility.
 You remember Tim Ringgold telling you before that humility is actually accepting help from people.

-Then Mohammad tells you take down his number and offers to drive you around different places to see all the Banksy spots.
+Then Mohammad tells you to take down his number and offers to drive you around different places to see all the Banksy spots.
 You oblige.
-When he drops you off, you ask him how much and he says, “as you like.”
+When he drops you off, you ask him how much and he says, “As you like.”
 You give him a 20 and he says it’s too little, so you double it to 40 shekels.

 Later, Viviany asks you how much you paid and you tell her.
 She tells you that you were ripped off.
 You don’t think that way.
 You think of it as gifting.
 You think about how Candice Owens was told she was a victim by Al Sharpton when she first reported the racist words of a white boy who used to like her but was bitter and drunk when she found a boyfriend.
-He had left a super angry and racist remarks in her voicemail while he and his buddies were drunk.
+He had left super angry and racist remarks in her voicemail while he and his buddies were drunk.

 You had also told Vivany that the first Arabic taxi driver had charged you 200 shekels when you crossed and you regretted it right when you said it.